obsidian-tasks-group/obsidian-tasks/docs/Queries/Limiting.md

 ```

 > [!released]
-> Display of the total number of tasks was added in Tasks X.Y.Z.
+> Display of the total number of tasks was added in Tasks 4.8.0.